Yankees vs. Rays Player Props Betting Odds

-You can see player prop bet odds for Wander Franco, Gleyber Torres and others on the Tampa Bay Rays and New York Yankees ahead of their matchup at 7:05 PM ET on Thursday at Yankee Stadium.
+Player prop bet odds for Gleyber Torres, Wander Franco and others are listed when the New York Yankees host the Tampa Bay Rays at Yankee Stadium on Friday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!